ARM Cortex-M3 Emulation (QEMU)¶

 Use this configuration to run basic Zephyr applications and kernel tests in the QEMU emulated environment, for example, with the Synchronization Sample:

-cd $ZEPHYR_BASE/samples/synchronization mkdir build && cd build # Use cmake to configure a Ninja-based build system: cmake -GNinja -DBOARD=qemu_cortex_m3 .. # Now run ninja on the generated build system: ninja run
+# From the root of the zephyr repository # Use cmake to configure a Ninja-based buildsystem: cmake -B build -GNinja -DBOARD=qemu_cortex_m3 samples/synchronization # Now run ninja on the generated build system: ninja -C build run

 This will build an image with the synchronization sample app, boot it using QEMU, and display the following console output:

 ***** BOOTING ZEPHYR OS v1.8.99 - BUILD: Jun 27 2017 13:09:26 ***** threadA: Hello World from arm! threadB: Hello World from arm! threadA: Hello World from arm! threadB: Hello World from arm! threadA: Hello World from arm! threadB: Hello World from arm! threadA: Hello World from arm! threadB: Hello World from arm! threadA: Hello World from arm! threadB: Hello World from arm!

 The board supports SLIP networking over an emulated serial port